IBUNHABIBU/platform-game/README.md

 ### Features

 - Player is the fish which eats small fish and being eaten by big fish.
-- It display the winning message.
+- A player is able to avoid the big fish.
 - It display the draw when the game is draw.